Bira/octopus-carnival/_drafts/wir-mm-4e-homunculus.md

 ## Sample Encounters and Final Impressions

 The sample encounter is Level 9: 2 iron cobras, 2 snaketongue warriors, and 1 snaketongue assassin.
-As expected, iron cobras are a hit with fans of snakes everywhere!
+As expected, iron cobras are a hit with snake fanatics everywhere!

 I think homunculi fulfill a necessary role for GMs who want to pit their PCs